Elan Language Reference

 Code change required ...

 Indicates that a library method or class has been changed since the version in which your Elan code was written.
-The link in the message should take you directly to information in in the Library Reference documentation on how to update your code to cope with the change.
+The link in the message should take you directly to information in the Library Reference documentation on how to update your code to cope with the change.

 Cannot call procedure ... within an expression

-A procedure may only be used within a call instruction.
+A procedure may be used only within a call instruction.

 Cannot invoke ... as a method